daizoru/node-evolve/README.md

 You can use it to mutate parts of your application (sub-scripts) in order to solve "hard to solve" optimization problems.

-Since node-evolve only provide a few helper functions for manipulating JavaScript code, you have to take care yourself of any other high-level selection logic (mating algorithms, fitness function, Pareto frontier..)
+This library only provides helper functions for manipulating JS code.
+You have to take care yourself of any other high-level selection logic (mating algorithms, fitness function, Pareto frontier..)

 ## Installation

     $ npm install -g evolve

+## Features

+### Mutations

+#### Numerical values

+  Numerical values are subject to mutation, like random multiplication or addition.

+#### Strings

+  Strings are also supported.
+  Mutation is done by operators like add, delete, move and substitution.

+#### Copy & paste

+  This mutation copy a node of the AST tree to another place.
+  It may replace a node or insert between two.

-## Usage
+## How-to

-### In command line
+### Usage in command line

   $ evolve path/to/sourcefile.js [debug]

 ### Using the API